18F/guides/docs/adr/002-improve-maintenance-of-assets.md

-# 2. Improve long-term maintenance of styling assets
+# 2. Use multiple style bundles to improve long-term maintenance of styling assets

 ## Status

-Pending
+Approved

 ## Context